 A sport entails physical exertion and skill, and dancing lives up to the definition.
 Professional dancers must train for a significant amount of time, and most start before high school.
 This gives an idea of the physical and mental exertion they have to endure before they become worthy of competitive dance.

-As well as that, most dance moves require dancers to perform physically demanding dance movements and hold particular positions.
-This takes immense physical strength and skill, and even moves that seem effortless, like en pointe and tango, are a massive accomplishment for dancers.
+Most dance moves also require dancers to perform physically demanding movements and hold particular positions.
+This takes immense physical strength and skill, and even moves that seem effortless, like en pointe and tango, are massive accomplishments for dancers.

 Typical Day for an Elite Dancer: Diet and Regiment